 Federal Laws that Prohibit Employment Discrimination

-There are several federal laws that provide similar protections in employment as the Minnesota Human Rights Act.
+Several federal laws provide similar protections in employment as the Minnesota Human Rights Act.
 It is important for employers to comply with both state and federal laws.

 Title VII of the Civil Rights Act of 1964